EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_DemoBackend.notes.md

 - Download the AspnetBoilerPlate
 - Update the project to use PostgreSQL
   - go to entity framework folder:
-  - dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL --version 7.0.11
+  - dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL --version 7.0.3
   - Delete Microsoft.EntityFrameworkCore.SqlServer from \*.EntityFrameworkCore project because it will not be used anymore.
   - replace the content of the file: DbContextConfigurer
   - update the UseSqlServer with UseNpgsql
   - add the AppContext.SetSwitch("Npgsql.DisableDateTimeInfinityConversions", true); to the Start Up
   - add the OnModelCreating to the datacontext and add the reference.
-  - Also add those to the context contructor:
+  - Also add those to the context constructor:
     - System.AppContext.SetSwitch("Npgsql.DisableDateTimeInfinityConversions", true);
     - System.AppContext.SetSwitch("Npgsql.EnableLegacyTimestampBehavior", true);
 - Migrate the PostgreSQL database